 How should plov taste?
 In the ideal Uzbek plov, the rice grains should be separate, maintain their form, and not stick together.
 The rice should be tender, yet firm: a good plov is not mushy and sticky like porridge, nor is it creamy like a risotto.
 The closest equivalent in European cuisine is probably paella.

 Plov should be rather oily, and after eating there should be a layer of oil left on the plate.
 The meat for plov should be tender lamb meat.
 The carrots should be in big chunks, soft and sweet, having been caramelized during the cooking.
 Overall, the plov should have a nice balance of tastes between savory/lamb meat, salty, oily, cumin, and sweet (onion & carrot).

 Cooking utensils It is best to make plov in a kazan.
 In the past, I made plov in a cast iron wok (and you can see this in many of the photos), but your plov will turn out much better in a kazan.
 It’s very easy to mess up plov, especially if you use the wrong cooking vessel.
 Read this post to learn what kazans are and where you can buy one.

 Making plov is a journey that will probably require many, many tries and many soggy, mushy, burnt, or not-cooked-enough plovs.
-I’ve been making it for over a year now and still can’t claim to have fully mastered it.
-Of course, the challenge is part of what keeps bringing me back to it, but even my less-than-ideal plovs usually still taste pretty good.
+I have been making it for over two years and every time I make it, I still find some way to hone my technique.

 Dried chilies or fresh chili peppers – not that many, maybe 5-6 small ones or 1-3 big ones.
 Can be omitted.
 Salt Vegetable oil and/or lamb tail fat